ajamalmohammad/Data-Engineering-and-Cloud-Computing/StudyPlan/Intermediate Data Engineering and Cloud Analytics.md

 ## Program Eligibility

-Check the only eligibility criteria that we have for our Zen class: Students & Working Professionals, seeking opportunities to upskill their Data Engineering proficiency for faster career growth.
+Check the only eligibility criteria that we have for our class: Students & Working Professionals, seeking opportunities to upskill their Data Engineering proficiency for faster career growth.

 ## Program Overview